Using a nail gun that’s not shooting nails can be frustrating as it disrupts your workflow. But

 Nail Guns Misfire

 Nail gun misfires can occur due to insufficient piston lubrication.
-To fix nail gun misfiring issues, disassemble the nail gun and add 10 drops of lubricant oil into the air line, which should help prevent future misfires.
+To address this, I typically disassemble the nail gun and apply 10 drops of lubricant oil into the air line.
+This usually resolves the issue and helps prevent future misfires.

 Nail Guns Shoot Two Nails